 Mobile users across the world are finding themselves the victims of things like SIM swap fraud.
 Criminals obtain an individual’s personal details through phishing attacks and other methods, which they use to convince mobile phone operators to cancel an existing SIM and activate a new one.
 The fraudsters then receive activation codes, notifications and authorizations for money transfers and can even open parallel business bank accounts.

 This process gets the fraudsters around some of the more common, yet unsophisticated fraud mitigation practices, such as one-time passwords and out-of-band text messages.

-What options do FIs have to tackle mobile fraud?
+What are options to prevent mobile fraud?